drpriver/ddasm/README.md

 * ddasm should be split into a vm, an assembler, a linker and a default runtime.
 * I don't know if it works on Windows.
+* I don't use exceptions (in fact I only use -betterC) and so the code is totally exception-unsafe.

+## Building

+* The Makefile is with ldc2 on macOS.
+The only mac-specific thing it does is pass `-dead_strip` to the linker, so you can do `make LDSTRIP=` and it should build on linux without that probably.
+Might need to add libm to the link line.
+* The Makefile doesn't work for Windows.
+It wouldn't be hard to make it work, but I haven't done it.
+* There is also a meson build file.
+It works, but meson passes weird linker flags and the documentation is non-existant.
+* You can also just build it by doing `ldc2 ddasm.d -i` and that'll just work.
+  Throw in `-betterC` too.
+* This only builds with ldc as it uses an ldc simd intrinsic to accelerate escaping characters in strings.
+It could be made to work without that by wrapping that in a `version(){}` block